microsoft/fluentui/rfcs/components/moving-from-focus-zone-to-tabster.md

 - `shouldReceiveFocus?: (childElement?: HTMLElement) => boolean`
   - _Description:_ Callback method for determining if focus should indeed be set on the given element.
 Receives the child element within the zone to focus as a parameter and returns true if focus should set to the given element and false if we should avoid setting focus to it.
   - _Why is no equivalent needed?_ This callback is an antipattern that breaks component encapsulation.
 This should probably not be supported going forward and should only be considered in the future if a partner vehemently asks for similar behavior.
-- `shouldResetActiveElementWhenTabFromZone?: boolean`
-  - _Description:_ If true and the `Tab` key is not handled by `FocusZone`, resets current active element to null value.
-For example, when roving index is not desirable and focus should always reset to the default tabbable element.
-- `checkForNoWrap?: boolean`
-  - _Description:_ Determines whether to check for data attributes that specify the intent to avoid focus wrapping.

 #### Props that may need an equivalent